Lea esta hoja informativa en español

 After delivery, the baby should receive liquid Retrovir for six weeks.
 If the person has received HIV drugs during pregnancy and remained virally suppressed, healthcare providers may consider giving the baby four weeks of liquid Retrovir.

 After the birth of the baby, it is important for the birthing parent to talk with their healthcare provider about the risks and benefits of continuing their own HIV treatment.
-The HHS recommends that all adults, including new parents, receive HIV drugs regardless of CD4 count.
+The HHS recommends that all adults, including new parents, take HIV drugs regardless of CD4 count.

 For People Living with HIV Who Are Already Taking HIV Drugs